-N.B.
-Edmonton Prolife is not affiliated with Project Rachel.
-The information here is reproduced from their pamphlet, as they do not have a local website.
+(Disclosure: Edmonton Prolife is not affiliated with Project Rachel.
+The information here is reproduced from their distributed pamphlets, as they do not have a local website.)

 Both before and after abortion, feelings of fear, anxiety, guilt, panic, and pressure are common – not only for the woman who undergoes the abortion but also for the father of the unborn child, the grandparents, close friends, and even medical personnel.